composer/composer/doc/articles/troubleshooting.md

     PHP Fatal error:  Allowed memory size of XXXXXX bytes exhausted <...>

-The `memory_limit` ini value should be increased.
+The PHP `memory_limit` should be increased.

-> **Note:** Composer internally increases the memory_limit to 512M.
+> **Note:** Composer internally increases the `memory_limit` to `512M`.
-> It is a good idea to create an issue for composer if you get memory errors.

-Get current value:
+> If you have memory issues when using composer, please consider [creating
+> an issue ticket](https://github.com/composer/composer/issues) so we can look into it.

+To get the current `memory_limit` value, run:

     php -r "echo ini_get('memory_limit').PHP_EOL;"

-Increase limit with `php.ini` for a `CLI SAPI` (ex. `/etc/php5/cli/php.ini` for Debian-like systems):
+Try increasing the limit in your `php.ini` file (ex. `/etc/php5/cli/php.ini` for Debian-like systems):

-    ; Use -1 for unlimited or define explicit value like 512M memory_limit = -1
+    ; Use -1 for unlimited or define an explicit value like 512M memory_limit = -1

-Or with command line arguments:
+Or, you can increase the limit with a command-line argument:

     php -d memory_limit=-1 composer.phar <...>